Breast Cancer Spreading to the Bones: 6 Symptoms and How To Treat Them | MyBCTeam

 Your doctor may also recommend surgery to fix a broken bone or strengthen a bone that is at risk of breaking.
 Doctors can use metal plates, screws, or bone cement to stabilize your bones.

 Physical therapy can also help you build strength and flexibility and allow you to move around more easily.
-This type of treatment may help you better deal with or prevent pain and improve your quality of life.
+This treatment may help you better manage or prevent pain and improve your quality of life.

 Talk With Others Who Understand

-Do you have metastatic breast cancer?
-Have your doctors found metastases in your bones?
-Share your experiences in the comments below, or start a conversation by posting on your Activities page.
+Have you had bone metastases with breast cancer?
+Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.